 If the cover doesn’t encase the mattress, it isn’t 100% going to protect you.
 Some covers advertise as bed bug proof, but they don’t cover the whole mattress.
-There are places around the zippers and seams where bugs can still escape.
+There are places around the zippers and seams where bugs can still escape and spread.

 You need a cover that wraps the mattress completely.
 It should be sealed around the seams to prevent tears and holes, and also have protection around the zipper area for both sealing and avoiding accidental openings.

 The material should be waterproof but contain microscopic openings so that air can move through it.
 These holes won’t allow bugs to escape but will ensure a more comfortable night’s sleep, and also prevent shortening of the mattress life expectancy.

 Don’t think you have to use vinyl to seal against bed bugs.
 Vinyl doesn’t breathe or provide aeration for your skin while asleep.
 Just because it’s a vinyl cover, it doesn’t mean it’s properly sealed or that it will protect against bugs.

 Choosing the best bed bug mattress protector will also ensure protection against stragglers who haven’t died from the treatments.
 It will provide an essential barrier between you and a mattress as the procedures do their work.
 In the future, it can cut down on allergens and repel moisture.